Find someone I lost touch with

 In the case of a lost love

 We are left with a memory that no one else can steal and a heart no one else can fix.
-We have to accept it was not meant to be and live with any regrets.
+We have to accept it was not meant to be and live with any ensuing regrets.

-How to find someone you lost touch with.
+How to find someone you lost touch with

 At the very beginning, we suggest going back as far as you can.
 To times and places where you first met and spent time together.
+Begin at the beginning.

-Mariage shows date and location and usually full names of both parents
+Marriage shows date and location and usually full names of both parents

 Names of brothers and sisters are very useful too.
 Especially if it’s a female you are searching for.
 It helps where they married and then subsequently divorced.

 Although we have found quite often the sibling is reluctant to pass on this information without first seeking approval from the person you are searching for.
-So the element of surprise is lost and they may simply say NO!
+So the element of surprise is lost, and they may simply say NO!

 You might try Facebook.
 However, we have not achieved much success here.

-The only other option apart from- advertising in various newspapers, reunion sites or revisiting areas where you spent time together.
-Or knocking on doors of people whom you recall once knew them.
+The only other option apart from advertising in various newspapers is to go to various reunion sites, or revisiting areas where you once spent time together.
+Or knocking on doors of people whom you recall who once knew them.